elixir-europe/rdmkit/pages/contribute/style_guide.md

 Make sure that the *author* field does not contain *et al.*, as this substitution is performed via the class and should not be part of the information provided by the contributors.

-* If you are a {% tool "zotero" %} user, we recommed
+* If you are a {% tool "zotero" %} user, we recommend that you:
   1. Install the {% tool "better-bibtex" %} plugin.
   1. On your desktop version of {% tool "zotero" %}, open the *Better BibTeX preferences* (under *Tools > Better BibTeX*). in the *citation keys* tab, edit the *citation key formula* to `auth.lower + year + shorttitle(1,0)`